seinecle/IoT4Entrepreneurs/docs/generated-html/subdir/the-board_temp_pdf.md

-= Which board are we going to use?
+= Iot for entrepreneurs: Which board are we going to use?
 Clément Levallois <levallois@em-lyon.com>
 2017-08-04